shahrzl/kdbplus/README.md

 ###What's New?

-Portfolio Tracker version 0.3 is now available under /portfolioTracker directory.
+Portfolio Tracker version 0.4 is now available under /portfolioTracker directory.

+New features in version 0.4:
+* Enhancements to support strategy backtesting by replaying historical tick data.
+* Historical tick data is sourced from http://www.netfonds.no.
+Of course you can use other sources, but may require editing of timersvc.q under /histTickData directory.

 Screenshot:
 ![ptr0 2-2](https://cloud.githubusercontent.com/assets/9425771/7025990/95c51e58-dd79-11e4-8e61-296a486a758f.png)